Best Buy Co., Inc. (BBY) 2020 Regular Meeting of Shareholders Conference (Transcript)

 Todd Hartman, our General Counsel and Secretary is also virtually present along with other members of our executive teams and representatives from Deloitte & Touche, our independent auditing firm.

-The meeting agenda, which will govern the order of business at this meeting, is available on our virtual shareholder forum.
+The meeting agenda which will govern the order of business at this meeting is available on our virtual shareholder forum.
 Please note that only business matters appropriate for shareholder action may be considered at this meeting.
-We'll try to get to as many of your questions as possible during our question-and-answer session, including questions that we may have been submitted online, through the shareholder forum prior to the meeting.
+We'll try to get to as many of your questions as possible during our question-and-answer session, including questions that may have been submitted online through the shareholder forum prior to the meeting.

 Please keep in mind that comments made during the meeting may contain forward-looking statements, which are subject to risks and uncertainties.
 For more information about the factors that could cause actual results to differ from management's expectations, please see our most recent 10-K and 10-Q filings on our website or on the SEC's website.
 The Board has appointed Jane Castillo [ph] of Broadridge to take an oath and act as Inspector of Election for this meeting.
 The polls are open for voting online during the meeting, most shareholders have already voted by proxy, and we have tallied your proxy votes.